oleks/trafaret/README.rst

 * Comments
 * Naming (up to alpha equivalence)
 * Order of certain groups of tokens (e.g., the order of functions in a module)

+In some cases, you might also want students to adhere to a style guide.
+This is beyond the scope of ``trafaret``: use a linter.